arthurbrunborg/InkassoMatcher/README.md

 NOTE: This should be run on Windows.
 Python 3 must be installed on the machine to run this program.
 This can be checked by opening Command Prompt (open by clicking the Windows-key to bring up search and type 'cmd').
-Then type:
+Once opened type:
 ```
 python --version
 ```
 and click enter.

-If Python is not already installed it can be installed from https://www.python.org/downloads/.
+If Python is installed it should return the Python version installed like this: 'Python 3.10.6'.
+Otherwise you can install Python from https://www.python.org/downloads/.

 ### Python Libraries Required
 Additionally you will need some Python libraries that are not preinstalled.